The tracking detector of the FASER experiment: Tests during construction and commissioning of the FASER tracker

 \subsection{Test procedure}

-The procedures of the plane and station testing were consistent to allow for comparisons of the collected data.
-After installation of the plane or station under test into the test setup, the thermal and electrical measurements were conducted.
-The thermal measurements comprised of measurements of the frame NTC and SCT module NTCs without powering the SCT module, after powering and after configuring the ABCD3TA chips.
+After installation of the plane or station under test into the test setup, thermal and electrical measurements were conducted.
+The thermal measurements with NTCs on the frame of the planes and SCT modules are performed without powering the SCT modules and with powering the modules before and after configuring the ABCD3TA chips.
 During the electrical characterization, the leakage current of the sensors was measured.
 The LV and its current consumed were also investigated after powering up and configuring the chips.
 Further important parameters measured in the electrical calibration sequence are the number of non-functional channels, so-called masked channels, the noise, the gain and the noise occupancy of each module after trimming the threshold offset of the ABCD3TA chips as explained in Section~\ref{sec:calibration}.
+The same test procedure was used when commissioning the tracker planes and the stations to allow for comparisons between the collected data.
 The planes and stations were powered for at least 24 hours to investigate their long-term stability and behaviour of the leakage current in the silicon sensors.

-The results were compared between those in the test of the individual modules, plane and station commissioning.
-The plane and station were signed-off, considering a list of the required parameters such as thermal stability, less than 0.5\% masked strips, noise and gain values comparable to the single module testing.
+The performance of each module was assessed during each step of the station assembly procedure from individual module testing, to mounting in a plane, and finally in a station.
+The plane and station were signed-off, considering a list of the required parameters such as thermal stability, less than 0.5\% masked strips that are identified as either very noisy or dead, noise and gain values comparable to the single module testing.
 After installing all three stations into the FASER experiment in TI12, the same thermal and electrical tests were conducted and the test results were compared to the surface commissioning data.
 A general agreement was found as shown in more detail below.